The Colfax County War, New Mexico

 Mills was granted a trial, but during the trial, the state governor was informed of the events by telegraph, and the cavalry was dispatched from Fort Union, arriving just in time to end the proceedings and release Mills.

 During his protracted hearing, Cardenas retracted his earlier accusations against Mills and Longwell, thus clearing the two men.
 Furthermore, he stated that in Elizabethtown, he had been coerced at gunpoint into implicating the two when he was “questioned” at gunpoint by Joseph Herberger.
-Herberger had been promised a political position by Ring men Mills and Longwell during the earlier elections in 1875.
+Herberger had been promised a political position by Ring men Mills and Longwell during the earlier 1875 elections.

 The truth about Tolby’s murder later suggested that the parson, unfortunately, witnessed a man named Francisco Griego shooting a man in an argument.
 When the man later died, Tolby planned to seek an indictment against Griego, who set up Tolby’s murder to silence him.
 Cardenas later retracted his statement about the Ring men.
 To this day, the murders of Tolby, Vega, and Cardenas are officially unsolved.